nikerla/vc-content/pages/blogs/news/2017-07-24-top-4-challenges-in-enterprise.md

 <img src='../../assets/images/blog/top-4-challenges-in-enterprise.jpg'>

 According to the Retailtouchpoints.com there are over 24 million online stores functioning today.
-From small local stores to big retail monsters, built on different platforms of varying scale, everyone is eager to follow the e-commerce trend.
+From small local stores to big retail monsters, built on different platforms of varying scale, everyone is eager to follow the <a href="{{ 'https://virtocommerce.com/product-information-management' | absolute_url }}">e-commerce trend</a>.

-However, only about 650,000 of them (which is only about 2.6%) are actually successfully getting revenue from their sites!
+However, only about 650,000 of them (which is only about 2.6%) are actually successfully getting <a href="{{ 'https://virtocommerce.com/blog/4-ways-to-increase-revenue-through-on-site-search' | absolute_url }}">revenue</a> from their sites!

 For a lot of online stores, the biggest roadblock seems to lie at the transition from small-scale businesses to enterprise e-commerce, once the sales start to really grow big time.
 In general view, enterprise e-commerce is essentially just a bigger version of a normal online store.
 Technically it is correct.
 However, running a business at an enterprise level is a whole new adventure!
 There are multiple factors that come into play once a business grows to this kind of scale.
 This makes the transition a real challenge!

-The challenges also arise from the advancement in technology and the rise of the e-Commerce space itself.
+The challenges also arise from the advancement in technology and the rise of the <a href="{{ 'https://virtocommerce.com/b2b-ecommerce-platform' | absolute_url }}">e-Commerce</a> space itself.
 Their solutions, however, often lie within the same plane - tech advancements.

 This whitepaper describes the most common challenges a business will inevitably face when transitioning to an enterprise-level e-commerce store and provides solutions!
 <style>